Benefits to Weight Training

 One of the benefits associated with weight training is the improved perception of self esteem and self-perception which boosts overall self-confidence and health.

-Lifting Weights for Seniors
+Weight Training for Seniors

 Throughout your total life you will begin to see dramatic changes to the vessel that is your body.
 In age, your metabolic rate will decelerate, meaning the rate at which your body will burn calories will also slow down.